SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 Ideally meant to be used after performing Kage Buyo, this is a series of high-speed punches and kicks.

-Stamina: 18
+Stamina: \+2
-Damage: Basic Unarmed Attack \+ 2d8
+Damage: \+2d10
-Speed: 10
+Speed: \+2
-Combo Counter: \+1/2 Accuracy, \-1 Speed
+Combo Counter: \+1/2 Accuracy (rounded down), \+1 Stamina

+Tags: Combo

 ### **Reikoku Kagai \- Relentless Assault**

 You get in close to your opponent and begin beating on them\!
 Doing so for a prolonged period of time can easily overwhelm all but the strongest defenses.

-Stamina: 16
+Stamina: \+3
-Damage: Base Unarmed Attack \+ 4d8
+Damage: \+ 4d8
-Special: \-2 Accuracy
+Accuracy: \-2
 Speed: 8
-Combo Counter: Blocking is 5% less effective, \+10 damage
+Combo Counter: Blocking/DR is 5\% less effective, \+15 damage

-### **Shoushitsu \- Rising Knee**

-The user gets in close and slams their knee into the midsection of their opponent.
-While not complex, the pain experienced is enough to make them double over in pain, leaving them vulnerable for a few seconds.

-Stamina: 15
-Damage: Basic Unarmed Attack \+ 4d\*
-Speed: 16
-Special: Finisher
-Combo Bonus: \+2 Stun, \+1d\*.
+Tags: Combo

 ### **Shishi Danmaku \- Lion Barrage**

 A popular way to end the similarly-named combo-assault, the Lion Barrage was is often taught to students along with Lion Combo itself.
 Advanced taijutsu users, however, have been known to appreciate the flexibility and fluidity that comes from separating the techniques.
 The Lion Barrage is simply a series of fast, strong fist and knee strikes.

-Stamina: 25
+Stamina: 22
-Damage: Basic Unarmed Attack \+ 6d\*
+Damage: \+ 6dD
 Speed: 14
-Special: Finisher, \+4 Accuracy
+Accuracy: \+4
-Combos Bonus: \+2d\*
+Combos Bonus: +2dD

+Tags: Finisher 3

-### **Asshou \- Pressure Palm**
+### **Bunka-ken \- Splintering Fist**

-You deliver a powerful, downwards palm blow to an opponent's stomach or the small of their back, brutally knocking the wind from them and dazing them--repeated use of this can bruise a person's solar plexus, which pretty much hurts more than anything has any right to, for weeks.
+A powerful blow that smashes through defenses.
+Your attack carries an almost concussive force behind it, enough to overcome all but the most resilient of enemies.

-Stamina: 24
+Stamina: \+7
-Damage: (STR/8)d8
-Speed: 21
+Speed: \+4
-Special: Stun 12, Finisher
-Requires: Target to be Prone.
-Combos Bonus: Target makes a Stamina Check of (5 \* Combo Counter)
+Combo Bonus: Ignore 10% of DR, Enemy gains -2 DR for the rest of the fight

+Tags: Finisher 5, Link

 Effects:

-This may only be used against an opponent who is prone (as from the E-rank Unarmed Jutsu “Trip”).
+This is added on to a Basic Unarmed Attack.
+Your base unarmed dice are treated as rolling their maximum on each dice.

 ### **Hangeki Rendan \- Counter Combo**